nareshbhatia/react-multiple-copies-issue/README.md

 $ npm start
 ```

-You will now see the following error from React indication that multiple copies of React have been loaded.
+You will now see the following error in the browser because multiple copies of React have been loaded.

 ```
 Element ref was specified as a string (container) but no owner was set.